hazardwayne/CIKMAnalytiCup/README.md

 clarity_test.predict
 conciseness_test.predict

-(9) open data/ensemble,select and move clarity_test.predict and conciseness_test.predict to a blank folder,then zip and summit them to test engine.
+(9) open data/ensemble,select and select clarity_test.predict and conciseness_test.predict to a blank folder,then zip and summit them to test engine.